 Rationale for Significant New Use Notification Test Waiver

 Gradient evaluated the scientific credibility of a Significant New Use Rule (SNUR).
 We reviewed toxicity data for the chemical of interest, selected chemical surrogates to further inform the toxicity assessment, and utilized modeling-based approaches to characterize chemical bioavailability.
-The analyses was used to support an argument against the scientific need for toxicity test requests under the SNUR.
+Our analyses were used to support an argument against the scientific need for toxicity test requests under the SNUR.